bifurcationkit/BifurcationKit.jl/docs/src/mittelmannAuto.md

 ![](mittlemanBD.png)

 Actually, this plot is misleading because of the symmetries.
-If we chose a weighted norm which breaks those symmetries and use it to print the solution, we get
+If we chose a weighted norm which breaks those symmetries

 ```julia
 w = (lx .+ LinRange(-lx,lx,Nx)) * (LinRange(-ly,ly,Ny))' |> vec
 w .-= minimum(w)
 normbratu = x -> norm(x .* w) / sqrt(length(x))
 ```
-and redo the computation, we get:
+and use it to print the solution (we get redo the computation), we get:

 ![](mittlemannBD-1.png)

-We can make more sense of these spaghetti by only plotting the first two level of recursion
+We can make more sense of these spaghetti by only plotting the first two levels of recursion

 ```julia
 plot(diagram; level = (1, 2), plotfold = false, putbifptlegend=false, markersize=2)